 Some operations or departments may have additional requirements that supplement the Code.
-You should discuss with your people leader whether any additional requirements apply to you.
+You should discuss with your manager whether any additional requirements apply to you.

 Code violations can lead to disciplinary action, up to and including termination of employment.
-In some cases, certain violations may result in criminal or civil penalties for you, your people leader or the company.
+In some cases, certain violations may result in criminal or civil penalties for you, your manager or the company.